Christian Sigsgaard

 Christian Sigsgaard Petersen (born 14 March 1997) is a Danish tennis player.

-On the junior tour, Sigsgaard has a career high junior ranking of 147, achieved in February 2014.
+He has a career-high ATP singles ranking of world No. 501 achieved on 18 August 2025.
+He is currently the No. 4 Danish player.

 Playing for Denmark in Davis Cup, Sigsgaard has a win–loss record of 2–1.

+Career

+He won his first professional title at the ITF M25 Glasgow in October 2024, defeating Anton Matusevich in the final.